 Query: Hello doctor, I flossed by a tooth where a filling almost came out and my tooth and gum have been hurting all night.
 Also have a tooth that is by this molar that fell or chipped out.
 I do not know if it is an abscess or an exposed nerve in my molar that is right behind it.
 Took Tylenol 2 every 6 ho...
 Read Full »

-Do you have a question on Toothache or Orthodontic Treatment?Ask a Doctor Online
+Do you have a question on Prostaglandins or Nsaids?Ask a Doctor Online